Reference

 13-14 Players

 Big group games.
-You need 3-4 Mafia to maintain balance, and there's room for independent roles like the Maniac.
+You need 3-4 Werewolves to maintain balance, and there's room for independent roles like the Maniac.

 13 Players: